stanwood/handbook/README.md

 - `Accounting` is mostly used by the MD
 - `Invoicing` is for sending invoices.
 It is mainly used by the MD.
-- `Onboarding`  is used by Wookies (new employees/freelancers) during their first weeks for all the things they can't categorize: setting up accounts, ...
 - `Strategy`  is mainly used by leads for discussions about the company's strategy
 - `Zero inbox` is mainly used by the MD or leads
 - `Travel`is only used by the MD to get a better understanding of how he spends his time.